Souplantation and Sweet Tomatoes: History

-Garden Fresh Restaurants, the parent company to both Souplantation and Sweet Tomatoes, filed for Chapter 7 liquidation with the U.S. Bankruptcy Court the following week on May 14.
+Garden Fresh Restaurants, the parent company to both Souplantation and Sweet Tomatoes, filed for Chapter 7 liquidation with the United States bankruptcy courts the following week on May 14.
 At the time of the announcement, the company had 4,400 employees and 97 restaurants.

 In May 2022, a Souplantation restaurant not formally associated with the former company was announced.
-The location was set to open in La Mesa, California in mid-2022, but in July was delayed without a current opening date, and there are conflicting reports on whether the new restaurant will include recipes owned by the original company.
+The location was set to open in La Mesa, California, in mid-2022, but in July was delayed without an opening date, and there were conflicting reports on whether the new restaurant would include recipes owned by the original company.
+Later reports indicated that the Souplantation in La Mesa would not be reopened and that the location would instead be occupied by a Golden Life ADHC daycare.

+In March 2023, ST Three LLC purchased the exclusive rights and intellectual property assets of Souplantation/Sweet Tomatoes.
+One former location in Tucson, Arizona, on Broadway and Wilmot Road had initially been planned to reopen in fall 2023 but ultimately reopened on April 1, 2024.
+The company chose that particular location because it was the most popular location in the state of Arizona.